The Humble Elderberry: Nature's Purple Powerhouse of Health and Heritage Deep within the tangled thickets of hedgerows, damp woodlands...

 daily during illness.
 Do not exceed the recommended dose.

-Allows control over ingredients (less sugar, specific herbs),
+- Homemade: Allows control over ingredients (less sugar,

-cost-effective if you have access to berries/flowers.
-Requires time and
+specific herbs), cost-effective if you have access to berries/flowers.

-Quality varies; choose reputable brands with minimal additives.
+content), shelf-stable.
+Quality varies; choose reputable brands with

-difference between European Elderberry (Sambucus nigra) and American
+What's the difference between European Elderberry (Sambucus nigra) and

 They are very similar in appearance and